a-tal/esi-knife/README.md

 This will fetch all data about your character, your corporation and/or alliance that it can from ESI.
 It will compress and save this content into a file, which you could then share and/use with other applications.

-This is a web front end to the above functionality.
-A command line interface is planned to be re-introduced soonish (prototype was a CLI).
+This repo is both a web frontend and contains a CLI.
+The CLI is only useful for local/self use.
+The `.knife` files should not be considered tamper-proof in any way.
+If you are sharing your results with another party, the only trusted way to do so is via a web deployment.

 Large corporations think about running your own please.
 This is self-hosted, please don't chew through my bandwidth.